alex-custodio/TransferingEther/README.md

 # TransferingEther
-Here comes my project to improve my web3j skills, in this repo I will try to make a simple ether transaction
+Here comes my project to improve my web3j skills, in this repo I will try to make a simple ether transaction and deploy of a smart contract

 ## Tools
 + Java